AxisCommunications/docker-acap/README.md

  4 NO SOCKET                  Neither TCP Socket or IPC Socket are selected.
                               The application is running but dockerd is stopped.
                               Select one or both sockets.
- 5 NO SD CARD                 Use SD Card is selected but no SD Card is mounted in the device.
+ 5 NO SD CARD                 Use SD card is selected but no SD card is mounted in the device.
                               The application is running but dockerd is stopped.
-                              Insert and mount an SD Card.
+                              Insert and mount an SD card.
- 6 SD CARD WRONG FS           Use SD Card is selected but the mounted SD Card has the wrong file system.
+ 6 SD CARD WRONG FS           Use SD card is selected but the mounted SD card has the wrong file system.
                               The application is running but dockerd is stopped.
-                              Format the SD Card with the correct file system.
+                              Format the SD card with the correct file system.
- 7 SD CARD WRONG PERMISSION   Use SD Card is selected but the application user does not have the correct file
+ 7 SD CARD WRONG PERMISSION   Use SD card is selected but the application user does not have the correct file
                               permissions to use it.
                               The application is running but dockerd is stopped.
-                              Make sure no directories with the wrong user permissions are left on the SD Card, then restart the application.
+                              Make sure no directories with the wrong user permissions are left on the SD card, then restart the application.
 ```

 ### Using TLS to secure the application